hackerb9/gwordlist/README.md

 ## How many words does it *really* have?

-While there are technically a little under a trillion "words" in the corpus, it's a mistake to think you'll find a trillion *different* or even *useful* words.
-For example, of those trillion, 6% of them are a single comma.
+There are 37,235,985 entries in the V3 (20200217) corpus, but it's a mistake to think there are 37 million *different*, *useful* words.
+For example, 6% of the words are a single comma.
 Google used completely automated OCR techniques to find the words and it made a lot of mistakes.
-Moreover, their definition of a word includes things like `s`, `A4oscow`, `IIIIIIIIIIIIIIIIIIIIIIIIIIIII`, `cuando`, `aro`, `ihm`,`SpecialMarkets@ThomasNelson`, `buisness`[sic], and `,`.
+Moreover, their definition of a “word” includes things like `s`, `A4oscow`, `IIIIIIIIIIIIIIIIIIIIIIIIIIIII`, `cuando`, `لاامش`, `ihm`,`SpecialMarkets@ThomasNelson`, `buisness`[sic], and `,`.
 To compensate, they only included words in the corpus that appeared at least 40 times, but even so there's so much dreck at the bottom of the list that it's really not worth bothering.
 Personally, I found that words that appeared over 100,000 times tended to be worthwhile.
 In addition, I was getting so many obvious OCR errors that I decided to also create some cleaner lists by using [dict](http://dict.org) to check every word against a dictionary.
 (IMPORTANT NOTE!
 If you run these scripts, be sure to setup your own dictd so you're not pounding the internet servers for a bazillion lookups.)
 After pruning with dictionaries, I found 65536 words seemed like a more reasonable number to cutoff.

 ## How big are the files?

-If you run my scripts (which are tiny) they will download about 5.4GiB of data from Google.
+If you run my scripts (which are tiny) they will download about 14GiB of data from Google.
 However, if you simply want [the final list](https://github.com/hackerb9/gwordlist/blob/master/1gramsbyfreq.txt.gz), it is about 100MB, uncompressed.
 Alternately, if you don't need so